 Healthy people can eat up to 2 tablespoons of raw honey a day, despite its high sugar content.
 Even people with diabetes can eat small amounts.
 Honey is high in antioxidants and has a moderate glycemic index.

 How much sugar can we eat a day?

-The upper recommended daily intake of sugar is up to 5% of total calories.
-Therefore, people who follow a 2,000 calorie diet shouldn’t consume more than 25g of sugar a day.
-This is extremely difficult to meet, though.
-Especially, if someone regularly consumes sodas, sweets, and processed products.[2,3]
+The maximum recommended daily intake of sugar is 5% of total calories.
+Therefore, people who follow a 2,000 calorie diet shouldn’t consume more than 25 grams of sugar a day.[1,2]

-Furthermore, fructose content of honey depends on honey variety.
+Furthermore, the fructose content of honey depends on the variety.
 It varies from 21 to 43%.
 Also, the fructose/glucose ratio varies from 0.4 to 1.6, or even higher.
 It depends on the floral source and climate circumstances.
 The higher the percentage of fructose, the less impact has honey on blood sugar.

 You’ll find a wide variety of organic honey brands on iHerb.

 Can people with diabetes eat honey?

 Even people with diabetes could consume a small amount of honey a day.
 Actually, honey may be a suitable sweetener for patients with type 2 diabetes.